Laurent Jean François Truguet: French Revolutionary Wars

-Passing Corsica, he was received by the Bonaparte family and began a romance with Elisa, sister of the future Emperor and the close relations with the family which he would retain to his death.
+Passing Corsica, he was received by the Bonaparte family and began a romance with Elisa Bonaparte, a sister of Napoleon; this led to close relations with the Bonaparte family which he would retain to his death.
 On his return to Toulon in March 1793, he went to Paris, where he got the government to adopt a maritime penal code, that would prevent many future insurrections and mutinies but still provoke much discontent in France's naval bases.
 He was discharged at the end of 31 May that year and imprisoned at the time of the publication of the law of suspects, but was liberated on 9 Thermidor (27 July).

 He was promoted vice admiral in 1795 and minister of the Navy by the French Directory from November 1795 to July 1797.
 During his two years in this ministry, he reestablished discipline and order in France's harbours and arsenals, recalling former officers discharged due to the Revolution.
 Under pressure from general Hoche, he presented a plan for the 1796 French invasion of Ireland to the Directory, with Morard de Galle commanding the naval forces.
 This operation proved to be a complete fiasco.
 He organized and sent a division of frigates into the Indian Ocean under the command of Sercey.

 He strove to get the colonies to respect the 1794 decree of the abolition of the slavery, and supported the creation of a collège intended for black and mixed-race children close to Paris; this collège later had the sons of Toussaint Louverture among its pupils, but was closed by Decrès in 1802.